Treating gum recession

 • Hormonal changes

 To restore your oral health, you will need professional treatment for gum recession.
-Dr Michel Yazbeck, general dentist, offers several options for gingival recession in Ahuntsic-Cartierville, Montreal.
+Dr Tamar Stamboulian, general dentist, offers several options for gingival recession in Ahuntsic-Cartierville, Montreal.
 First the periodontal therapy; second a surgical graft gum or a PST transplant using the pinhole technique.

 Gum grafting can be very effective to eliminate tooth sensitivity, however, the surgical procedure can have a long period of healing and recovery.
 Gums transplants are made by grafting a tissue of the patient’s mouth.